olaroos/deepnetnotes/basics.md

 - **Transformers**:
-Avoids recurrence, uses attention.
+Avoids recurrence by using attention.
 Allows parallelisation and faster training.
 Relating signals from input and output positions depend only on "distance" between them.
 Drawback: Distance is a linear dependence – averaging attention-weighted positions –
 Solution: Use Multi-Head Attention.

+Q -  search query
+K -  key
+V -  value
+The query - Q searches over the keys – K of all e.g words that might supply context for it.
+"Those keys are related to values that encode more meaning about the key word.
+Any given word can have multiple meanings and relate to other words in different ways, you can have more than one query-key-value complex attached to it.
+That’s “multi-headed attention.”"

 		Encoder:
 			R    = [r1, r2, r3, r4] = d x 4					 <-- Word Embedding